NBISweden/data-submission-documentation/ENA/VR-EBP-Tricholoma-matsutake/README.md

 * The sample was registered using the Webin Portal uploading [PRJEB72359-sample-metadata.tsv](./data/PRJEB72359-sample-metadata.tsv)
 * Received accession number: `ERS18360571`

+* Logged in to ENA and updated 'project_name' in the sample to 'The Swedish EBP pilot' so that it matches the other VR_EBP projects.

 ### Register experiment
 * Manifests were created and copied (using WinSCP) to Uppmax, for each of the three types of sequences:
     * [PacBio HiFi manifest](./data/PRJEB72359-hifi-manifest.txt)